 Metabolomics using liquid and gas chromatography linked to mass spectrometers as analytical platforms, is being actively used to characterize the P450 and nuclear receptor null mice and various humanized mouse models, and to discover chemical biomarkers for the expression of individual P450s and for nuclear receptor activation.
 Metabolomics is also being employed to find biomarkers for diseases including diabetes and carcinogenesis.
 This technology is ideally suited for the study the metabolism, toxicity and carcinogenicity of drugs and other chemicals.
 This technology can be engaged to find biomarkers for drug efficacy and toxicity.
 Metabolomics not only offers promise in the translational biomarker research but can also be used to understand mechanisms of toxicity and carcinogenicity.

 Dr. Gonzalez received his Ph.D. from the University of Wisconsin in Madison and was a staff fellow at the National Institute of Child Health and Human Development prior to joining the NCI.
 He received the Rawls Palmer Progress in Medicine Award from the American Society for Clinical Pharmacology, the John J. Abel Award and the Bernard B. Brodie Award in Drug Metabolism from the American Society of Pharmacology and Experimental Therapeutics, the George Scott Award from the Toxicology Forum, the North American Achievement Award from the International Society for the Study of Xenobiotics, the Elizabeth and James Miller Award in Experimental Oncology and an honorary D.Sc. from Mahidol University, Thailand.
 Dr. Gonzalez is an honorary member of the Society of Toxicology and an honorary fellow of the Royal College of Physicians of Thailand.
-He is a 14-time recipient of the Federal Technology Transfer Award and has three NIH Merit Awards.
+He is a 23-time recipient of the Federal Technology Transfer Award and has three NIH Merit Awards.
 He is the co-inventor of 18 patents.
-His studies are largely focused on the role of cytochromes P450 and xenobiotic receptors in drug metabolism and chemical carcinogenesis.
+His studies are largely focused on the role of cytochromes P450 and xenobiotic receptors in drug metabolism and chemical carcinogenesis, the mechanisms of carcinogenesis, and the mechanism and treatment of metabolic diseases.

 Related Scientific Focus Areas